Research

 • Gut Microbiome and Health

 The gut microbiome is an integral component of the human body – almost like an organ.
 Dozens of inflammatory conditions (e.g. inflammatory bowel disease, obesity, and rheumatoid arthritis) have been associated with the microbiome, in addition to several cancers and cognitive disorders.
-We mine large databases, like the Wellness 100K Project, to identify promising associations (directed and undirected) between microbial communities and human health.
-These associations serve as hypotheses for…
+We mine large multi-omic human data sets to identify promising associations (directed and undirected) between microbial communities and human health.
+These associations serve as hypotheses for in vivo,…